ToolShedTested

 Final Verdict

-For most people, the Honda EU2200i 2200W Inverter Generator is the inverter generators to beat in 2026.
+For most people, the Honda EU2200i 2200W Inverter Generator is the inverter generator to beat in 2026.
 It earned our top pick for delivering the best combination of performance, build quality, and reliability.

 If you are on a tighter budget, the Champion 200961 2500W Inverter Generator punches well above its price point and handles typical residential tasks with ease.